 4. Bone scan: A bone scan creates images of the bones and helps diagnose different bone diseases.

 5. Laboratory tests: Laboratory tests are mostly recommended when the back pain is related to an infection or inflammation.
 The recommended blood tests are complete blood count, erythrocyte sedimentation rate, and C-reactive protein measurement.
+In the case of suspected tuberculosis, a tuberculin skin test (TST) or purified protein derivative (PPD) test can be requested.

 Treatments For Back Pain In Children